 Dieback Management Plan.
 Table 1.
 Dieback Management Plan Summary of Actions.
-Action Responsibility Timing Dieback Treatm ent DMP1 Undertake phosphite (or other appropriate) treatment of dieback infested areas utilising methods recommended by dieback experts (refer to DMP14).
-JAH EM 2018 and then Triennially.
-Dieback Manage ement - Prevention and Containme ent Access DMP2 Inspect security fencing daily and repair immediately if necessary.
-JAH ASOs Daily DMP3 Investigate the feasibility of hardening existing access tracks to act as a barrier across the relevant dieback category boundaries, where the dieback front is advancing significantly and additional control actions are required (as determined via triennial assessments).
+Action Responsibility Timing Dieback Treatme DMP1 Undertake phosphite (or other appropriate) treatment of dieback infested areas utilising methods recommended by dieback experts (refer to DMP14).
+JAH EM Triennially (next due 2021).
+Dieback Manage ement - Prevention and Containme ent Access DMP2 Inspect airside security fencing daily (other fences weekly) and repair immediately if necessary.
+JAH ASOs (airside) and JAH Senior Groundsman (landside).
+Daily/weekly (dependent on location).
+DMP3 Investigate the feasibility of hardening existing access tracks to act as a barrier across the relevant dieback category boundaries, where the dieback front is advancing significantly and additional control actions are required (as determined via triennial assessments).
+Significantly, as defined by the dieback consultant undertaking assessment.
 JAH EM in consultation with JAH Operations Manager and JAH Facilities Manager.
 Feasibility investigation to be completed within 6 months of the triennial assessment that initially identified the issue.
 DMP4 Plan and implement works recommended within the feasibility investigation (DMP3).
 JAH EM in consultation with JAH Operations Manager and JAH Facilities Manager.
 Timing as recommended within feasibility investigation.
 DMP5 Install (or if appropriate, relocate) dieback awareness/warning signs at all entry/exit tracks to infested areas and along adjacent tracks when a new dieback infestation is detected or an existing dieback infestation boundary has increased beyond the existing signage.
 JAH EM.
 Within 3 months of a new infestation being detected or an existing dieback front assessed as having increased beyond the existing signage.
 DMP6 Inspect dieback signage and replaced/update if required.
 JAH EM.
 Annually (July each year).
 Construction and d Earthmoving DMP7 Prepare a JAH-approved CEMP or project-specific DMP for all construction and earthmoving activities.
 CEMPs and project-specific DMPs will be consistent with the JAH Contractor Dieback Hygiene Policy and Guidelines (Attachment 1).
 JAH EM in liaison with contractors.
 Prior to works commencing.
 DMP8 Implement the JAH-approved CEMP or project-specific DMP for all construction and earthmoving activities prepared under DMP7.
 Construction and earthmoving contractors During construction and earthmoving works.
-Drainage DMP9 Design new JAH EM in consultation Where relevant, to
+Drainage